Access Gap Cover

 All hospital claims in the first twelve months of membership for new members, members upgrading to a higher level of hospital cover or transferring from another fund are subject to the pre-existing ailment or condition rule.
 This rule refers to an ailment, condition or illness, the signs or symptoms of which existed at any time during the six months before a member joined the Fund or upgraded to a higher level of cover, even though a diagnosis may not have been made.

-While most of our covers include cover for obstetrics, some don’t.
-Please refer to the relevant product brochure to see if you have the correct level of cover.
-Please be aware that a 12 month waiting period applies to this.
+Some covers exclude services related to pregnancy and birth.
+Please refer to the relevant product guide to see if you have the correct level of cover.
+Please be aware a twelve-month waiting period applies.

 By law, TUH is unable to pay any expenses relating to visits to your obstetrician, gynaecologist or other doctors (including scans and doctor’s management fees) either before or after you are hospitalised.
 Medicare will usually pay a benefit on these services.

-To ensure your baby is covered from birth, members on single cover must transfer to family or single parent membership at least two months prior to your child’s date of birth.
-Remember to let us know when your new baby has been born so he/she can be added to your policy.
+To ensure your baby is covered from birth, members on single and couple cover must transfer to family or single parent membership within three months of your child’s birth and ensure the additional premium is paid from the date of the baby’s birth.

 Paediatric services provided to your baby in hospital are only claimable if the hospital deems it medically necessary and admits your baby as an inpatient.

-You may pay your membership for up to six months in advance at the rate that applies at the time.
-This means that you will not have to pay extra if premiums increase during the period for which you have paid.
-Rate protection will cease if you change your level of cover or suspend membership; any amount paid in advance of the date of the cover change or suspension will be applied at the rate that is current at that time.
+You may pay your membership for up to six months in advance at the rate that applies at that time.
+This means that you will not have to pay extra for the period covered by your premium payment if premiums increase during the period for which you have paid.
+Rate protection will cease if you change your level of cover or suspend membership.
+Any amount paid in advance of the date of the cover change or suspension will be applied at the rate that is current at that time.

-Refer to individual covers for services with restricted benefits.
+Refer to individual product guides for services with restricted benefits.
 Any excess applicable to your cover will be charged even where a default benefit only is paid.